MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 11. In the **Balancing Account No.** field, select the cash account for cash payments, or the relevant bank account for other payments.
 12. Post the journal.

-## <a name="to-apply-a-payment-to-a-single-customer-ledger-entry"></a>To apply a payment to a single customer ledger entry
+## To apply a payment to a single customer ledger entry
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Cash Receipt Journal** and choose the related link.
 2. Choose the **Edit Journal** action.
 3. On the first journal line, enter the relevant information about the entry to be applied.